 Then at the August meeting, we’ll announce winner and announce a new theme.

 1) Photo(s) (limit 2 per person) must have been taken by you, and with a camera, not a cell phone.
 We are a camera club after all.

 2) Must fit the theme stated at that month’s meeting.
 (Doesn’t have to be taken that month.
 They can be older photos.)

 5) All images will be uploaded to a Facebook Photo Album on our South Florida National Parks Camera Club public Facebook Page.
 This is our general public page and we hope many will participate and ‘vote’ for their favorite images.
 Encourage your friends and contacts to join the fun by “sharing the whole album”, not just YOUR images.

-6) Photo submission for the Contest is open to SFNPCC members ONLY.
+7) Photo submission for the Contest is open to SFNPCC members ONLY.

 DOs and DON’Ts